gfannes/gubg.io/src/gubg/parse/naft/spec.md

   * Support for _key_/_value_-based attributes
   * Support for nesting
   * Support for duplicate _tags_ and _keys_
-4. Every message string is a valid tree document
+4. Every message string is a valid naft document
   * No restriction on _tags_, _keys_ and _values_
-  * Tree pieces can be embedded in a text document with reasonable restrictions on the text
+  * NAFT pieces can be embedded in a text document with reasonable restrictions on the text
 5. Streaming support
   * Data can already be extracted without need to have the complete message string